rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 600 px
    :align: center

-We notice here that the *Net-Flows* ranking rule inverts in fact just three '*less well ranked than*' opinion and four '*better ranked than*' ones.
+We notice here that the *Net-Flows* ranking rule inverts in fact just three '*less well ranked than*' opinions and four '*better ranked than*' ones.
 A similar look at the symmetric part, the pairwise '*as well rated as*' opinions, suggests clearly a preordered structure in several *equivalently rated* classes.

 >>> sg = SymmetricPartialDigraph(g)
 >>> sg.showHTMLRelationTable(actionsList=g.computeNetFlowsRanking(),ndigits=0)